NationalUniversitySystem/dev-knowledge-hub/docs/rfi-forms/data-routing.md

 You can view/edit the routing via Form Settings->Webhooks

+'Designated Team' used to be determined based on zipcode (data stored in wp_zip_data table) but is now manually tagged on a program-by-program (meta field taxonomy) basis

 ## MarketingCloud
 - Standard GravityForms 'Webhooks' functionality doesn't play nice with MarketingCloud, so we have custom functionality built into the back-end.

 Plugin: gf-nus-marketingcloud
 - Auth token storage + renewal
 - Formatting API payload into MarketingCloud-specific JSON format

+To check data routing:
+Salesforce -> MarketingCloud login (Dan Scott account) Email Studio -> Email -> Subscribers -> Data Extensions -> **B2B Partners** -> Records